MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

 For smooth functioning and maintenance of a SQL Server Failover Cluster Instance (FCI), you must always follow the best practices noted in the [Before Installing Failover Clustering](/sql/sql-server/failover-clusters/install/before-installing-failover-clustering?view=sql-server-ver15&preserve-view=true) and [Failover Cluster Instance administration & maintenance](/sql/sql-server/failover-clusters/windows/failover-cluster-instance-administration-and-maintenance?view=sql-server-ver15&preserve-view=true) sections.
 If you are running into errors applying a CU or an SP, check the following scenarios:

 - The remote registry service is up and running on all the nodes of the WSFC cluster.
-- If the service account for SQL Server is not an administrator in your cluster, ensure administrative shares (C$ etc.) are enabled on all the nodes.
+- If the service account for SQL Server isn't an administrator in your cluster, ensure administrative shares (C$ etc.) are enabled on all the nodes.
 For more information, see the [Overview of problems that may occur when administrative shares are missing](../../windows-server/networking/problems-administrative-shares-missing.md) section.
 When these shares are not properly configured, you may notice one or more of the following symptoms when trying to install a CU or SP:
-  - Patch taking a long time to run or does not respond.
+  - Patch takes a long time to run or does not respond.
 Setup logs do not reveal any progress.
   - Setup logs show messages like the following:
     - "The network path was not found".
     - "System.UnauthorizedAccessException: Attempted to perform an unauthorized operation".

 ## Additional Resources: available updates, SQL Server servicing model, security updates

 - For a complete list of currently available updates for your SQL version and download locations, see the [Determine the version, edition, and update level - SQL Server](../general/determine-version-edition-update-level.md) section.
 - For more information about supportability and servicing timelines for your SQL version, see the [Microsoft Product Lifecycle Page](/lifecycle/products/?terms=sql) section.
 - For information on servicing models for different versions of SQL Server, see the [Incremental Servicing Model for SQL Server Updates](https://support.microsoft.com/topic/an-incremental-servicing-model-is-available-from-the-sql-server-team-to-deliver-hotfixes-for-reported-problems-6209f7b4-20a5-1a45-5042-5df411263e8b) and [Modern Servicing Model for SQL 2017 and later versions](/archive/blogs/sqlreleaseservices/announcing-the-modern-servicing-model-for-sql-server) sections.